 Liberals love high taxes because it gives them more money to unleash their social engineering schemes.
 So please don’t imagine that a Mayor Obama could be a tax-cutter.

 But lower taxes–including the elimination of nuisance taxes–will make Chicago a more livable place and the type of city Americans will flock to, once the other problems Chicago faces are dealt with.
 And government revenues will go up, as public-officials are a poor spender of monies.
 Meanwhile, some Chicago liberals have bandied about “solutions” to its fiscal calamity that include a municipal income tax and a commuter tax.
 Ask Detroit how those are working out for it.

 So yes, Barack Obama will not run for mayor of Chicago.
 Sure, he probably sees any job other than president of the world beneath him.
 But also, if he has an honest moment with himself, he’ll ascertain that if he adheres to his leftist dogma as Chicago’s mayor, he’ll be setting himself up for failure.

 And he’ll be setting Chicago up for even more failure.

-John Ruberry, a fifth-generation Illinois resident, regularly blogs at Marathon Pundit.
+John Ruberry regularly blogs from the Chicago area at Marathon Pundit.